kraudy/rpg_language/chapter_1/chapter_1.md

 </div>

-Nice! it compiled.
-Now lets try compiling the nomain module
+Good, the **entry module** compiled with no more symbol error.
+Now, lets try compiling the nomain module

 ```js
 CRTRPGMOD MODULE(*CURLIB/HELLO2NENT)